SPbSAT/cirbo/README.md

 ## Building extensions

-This package provides bridges to some external `C/C++` libraries written using `pybind11`.
-Those dependencies should be built before can be used locally.
-To build dependencies run `poetry build` and to install them use `poetry install`.
+This package provides bridges to some external `C/C++` libraries.
+Extensions are written using `pybind11` and should be built before used locally.
+To build dependencies run `poetry build` and to install them after use `poetry install`.

 Note: to build dependencies one should have all building tools available in the system.
-Currently, dependencies require `gcc` or `clang` compiler to be available.
+Currently, dependencies require `C++` compiler and `cmake` to be available.

 ## Codestyle guidelines